NatiG25/riyadh-season/README.md

 # Riyadh Season

-> This website allows users to gain access for this year's unique festival happening in Riyadh.
-Users can view previous festivals in addition to securing themselves with a ticket.
+> This website gives users a little insight or an idea of how Saudi Arabia celebrates during the Riyadh season annual festival, for this year along with the previous one.
+In addition to, getting to know the people behind it.

 ## Wesbite Mockup
 ![all-devices-black](https://user-images.githubusercontent.com/86069740/188518289-2074ae5a-fae2-4bd8-b503-5a76a40b8ce9.png)